segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 7. Select **Customized Setup**.
 8. Select **Add Trait**.
 Then, select the traits you want to sync and click **Save**.

-### Configure mappings in your Destination
+### Configure mappings in your destination

-After you add traits, configure how your selected traits will map to your Destination.
+After you add traits, configure how your selected traits will map to your destination.

 > success ""
 > Keep your Engage Audience open in a separate tab, as you'll need to return.